Koalas are dying from chlamydia, and climate change is making it worse - KTVZ

 In 2008, there was a “very, very low chlamydial prevalence” — about 10% — in the koala population in Gunnedah, a rural town in northeast New South Wales, according to Mark Krockenberger, a professor of veterinary pathology at the University of Sydney.

 By 2015, that figure had risen to as high as 60%.
-Now, about 85% of that koala population is infected with the virus, Krockenberger said.
+Now, about 85% of that koala population is infected with the disease, Krockenberger said.

 “If you think about it, that’s not a viable population anymore because of infertility.
 Pretty much every female that’s infected with chlamydia becomes infertile within a year, maybe two years maximum … Even if they survive, they’re not breeding,” he said.

-Note: Correction: An earlier version of this story incorrectly referred to chlamydia as virus.
-It is caused by bacteria.